|Incentive Type||Non-Transferable Refundable Tax Credit|

 New applications received after July 1st 2019 will be issued in one lump sum.

-(Features Bonus) 5% when a qualified production facility is used for a minimum number of principal photography days.
+(Features Bonus) 5% bump on cost incurred at that facility when a qualified production facility is used for a minimum number of principal photography days.
 The required number of days to be eligible is 10 days when the NM budget is less than $30 million, and it is 15 days when the NM budget is $30 million or more.
 A qualified production facility may be a soundstage or a standing set (per defined specs).
 Utilizing the standing set is not required; however, shooting on the premises of the qualifying sound stage for the majority of (or all of) the principal days is required.(except nonresident actors whose payments qualify for 25%)

 (*NRCE) Non Resident Crew Exemptions - For Non resident-Below the-line(BTL) crew only- The film office will determine first if a project can qualify 15% or 20% of its total NM BTL budget( full BLT crew's wages, both resident and non resident) towards the 15% tax credit on Non resident BTL crew.
 This is for off camera BTL only and cannot include any positions related to a ATL including writer, director, background actor or performing office.
 Also, the NRCE is for those positions that are considered "available" in NM.